marcelja/facebook-delete/README.md

+**The repo was based on mbasic.facebook.com which doesn't exist anymore.**

+Old readme:

 # Fast Facebook Activity Deletion

 This program can be used to clean up a Facebook account without deleting the entire account.